 “With The Insult they tried to attack it but couldn’t because the film hadn’t broken any laws in Lebanon, it’s 100 percent legal,” he says.
 “So they went and opened the old file of The Attack.”

 The “they” are the Boycott Divestment Sanctions movement, a growing pro-Palestinian activist group that seeks to cut, among other things, global cultural ties with Israel (a tactic that had a powerful impact on ending Apartheid in South Africa).
 Doueiri has been a vocal opponent of the boycotts, pointing to the artists within Israel who “fight for the Palestinian cause very effectively” who are being hurt.
 He says it was the BDS movement that succeeded in its campaign against The Attack, and filed the new complaint with the army in an attempt to do the same for The Insult.

-But with Doueiri eventually released without charge (he says it was the same week the Lebanese government was battling ISIS with the help of U.S. and French intelligence and “would have been an embarrassment”), more than three months on and the only major impact has been to force The Insult to be dropped from a festival in the West Bank city of Ramallah in October.
+But with Doueiri eventually released without charge (he says it was the same week the Lebanese government was battling ISIS with the help of U.S. and French intelligence and “would have been an embarrassment”), the only major impact has been to force The Insult to be dropped from a festival in the West Bank city of Ramallah in October.

-The film was released in Lebanon on Dec.
-14 (it goes wide across the region and in the U.S. in January), topping the box office.
-And Doueiri says it’s because of its underlying message; showing both the faults and, eventually, realizations on opposing sides of the courtroom.
+And Doueiri says the film, which topped the local box office upon its December release in Lebanon, resonates because of its underlying message; showing both the faults and, eventually, realizations on opposing sides of the courtroom.

 “The film is so positive, in spite of the darkness that’s looming over the Middle East,” he says.
 “The Middle East has never been in such a bad, hopeless shape, and this film offers a lot of hope, it has a lot of humor and is pretty sympathetic to everyone.
 You could watch it and think we might not be so doomed after all.”